efunmail/cli_tools/hyperfine/TEST-hyperfine.md

     3.49 ± 0.06 times faster than srgn --go strings '\d+' --threads 2 > srgn--go-strings-NUM--threads-2-hyper.txt
     6.84 ± 0.03 times faster than srgn --go strings '\d+' --threads 1 > srgn--go-strings-NUM--threads-1-hyper.txt
 ```

+- NOTE:

+> Warning: Statistical outliers were detected.

+> Consider re-running this benchmark on a quiet system
+> without any interferences from other programs.

+> It might help to use the `--warmup` or `--prepare` options.